 - Click the ‘OK‘ or press the ‘Enter‘ button from the keyboard.

 - The Model number of both integrated and dedicated Graphics Card will appear under ‘display adapters.’

 Note that if you are using an external Graphics Card in your Desktop PC then the manufacturer logo, name, model and all specifications should be printed on the packaging of the product.

-If you are using Windows 10, then Windows automatically makes a list of latest drivers then download and install for you.
-In creator update of Windows 10, Microsoft is much stricter about driver update though previous OS versions like Windows 7 and 8 allow driver updates via Windows Update.
+If you are using Windows 10, then Windows automatically makes a list of the latest drivers then downloads and installs it for you.
+In the creator update of Windows 10, Microsoft is much stricter about driver update though previous OS versions like Windows 7 and 8 allow driver updates via Windows Update.
 All those update procedures occur automatically, and you need not do anything about this if and only if the automatic update turned off manually.

 Sometimes “Windows update.” overwrites an available newer version over an older version though you install your hardware drivers from CD which came with the product.
 However, Windows 10 is intelligent enough not to overwrite the Graphics Drivers because overwriting may cause a new problem while gaming or Graphics related works.
-Windows 10 has a built-in driver update utility, so it is not necessary to worry about update problem while you are running Windows 10 on your personal Computer.
+Windows 10 has a built-in driver update utility, so it is not necessary to worry about update the problem while you are running Windows 10 on your Personal computer.

-Manufacturers website is the best source for downloading the latest Graphics Driver package for Graphics hardware.
+The manufacturer’s website is the best source for downloading the latest Graphics Driver package for Graphics hardware.
 I will suggest you not to rely on the CD (Compact Disk) always which comes with the product.
-If you are a game lover and plays High Definition games on your PC, then you should rely on manufacturers website to update the Graphics software.
+If you are a game lover and play High Definition games on your PC, then you should rely on the manufacturer’s website to update the Graphics software.
 In every update, they add new game compatibility and fixes errors in the previous version.
 After all, these updates are actually for those who play PC games.